 Ginny: Propeller Coffee Co., our espresso provider, reached out to us to be part of their Cold Booze competition.
 The event was held at their lab in Toronto, called the “Great Space”.
-Once we were on board, I knew Lindsay Shields, the Beverage Manager at The Bauer Kitchen, was someone I needed to work with.
-Her palette when it comes to mixing drinks is incomparable – I knew she would be great at pairing coffee and alcohol together.
-She and I brainstormed for a couple days on some of the flavours we wanted to incorporate.
+Once we were on board, I knew I had to work with Lindsay Shields, the Beverage Manager at The Bauer Kitchen.
+Her palette, when it comes to mixing drinks is incomparable – I knew she would be great at pairing coffee and alcohol together.
+She and I brainstormed for a couple of days on some of the flavours we wanted to incorporate.
 After a few ideas, we both decided on a “breakfasty”, creamy kind of drink, which is why we chose to add Baileys.
-We next added the sweetness of the orange, by adding Cointreau with it’s orange bitters and then the orange peel, to match with the bitterness of the Propeller cold brew.
-We also incorporated a nice natural sweetener by adding the maple syrup!
-After all that, we named it the Boozy Bauer – it was only fitting to do so since it was conceived within our restaurant!
+We next added the sweetness of the orange, by adding Cointreau with its orange bitters and then the orange peel, to match with the bitterness of the Propeller cold brew.
+We also incorporated an incredible natural sweetener by adding the maple syrup!
+After all that, we named it the Boozy Bauer – we thought it was fitting!

-The event was so much fun, there was such a buzz – and I’m not just talking about the coffee and alcohol – it was a great time.
-The guys at Propeller are really personable and fun to work with (Shout out to Losel, Vanya, + Matthew).
-Overall, it was a super social evening, all the competitors were really chill and everyone was putting out their A game.
-Some cafes where lighting orange peels on fire and our friends from Union Chicken in Etobicoke had a really nice creamy cocktail similar to ours.
+We had a great time at the event, and there was such a great vibe about it all.
+The team at Propeller are super personable, and fun to work with (Shout out to Losel, Vanya, + Matthew) and I think that had a lot to do with it, everyone was just having a fantastic time.
+Overall, it was a super social evening, all the competitors were chill, and everyone was putting out their A game.
+Some cafes were lighting orange peels on fire, and our friends from Union Chicken in Etobicoke had a super creamy cocktail similar to ours.
 Our favourite cocktails were the ones that used more Propeller cold brew!
 Some places only used half an ounce of Cold Brew, unlike ours that had a massive coffee base.
 In our opinion, the use of the Propeller product made the drink smoother and easier to sip.

 How many people were at the competition?